apache/airflow-publish/README.md

-# gh-svn-pypi-publisher
+# Airflow Publish

-**`gh-svn-pypi-publisher`** is a composite action repository used to validate artifacts and publish to PyPI from SVN.
+**`airflow publish`** is a composite action repository used to validate artifacts and publish to PyPI from SVN.

 ## Composite Actions Used in This Repo